-The market cycles graph for unit sales in Ballarat City shows the percentage change in rent levels since 2008.
-As you can see, the one and only dip in average sales prices in 2014 appears where the line drops below the zero line.
+The market cycles graph for unit sales in Ballarat City shows the percentage change in price levels since 2008.
+As you can see, the one and only dip in median price in 2014 appears where the line drops below the zero line.
 The red part of the line represents forecasted unit price changes and they show a slight increase, but not as pronounced as the big rise that occurred in 2019.

 The area heat map for the LGA only includes those zones where unit sales occurred in the last quarter.
 There are only four.
 None of the zones experienced price falls and all sales were of properties in the urban area of the LGA.
 Four sales took place in Savastopol Houses and three sales were completed in Wendouree Units.
 Two sales completed in each of Ballarat Central Units and Redan Units.
 The smallest price rise was seen in Redan Units at an increase of 0.9 percent.
 The highest average price rise happened right next door in Ballarat Central Units.